arsy786/workout-mern-app/README.md

 The app provides the following features:

-    - Sign up and login
-    - Create a new workout routine
-    - Add exercises to a workout routine
+    - Users can create, read, update, and delete workouts
+    - Workouts are stored in a MongoDB database
-    - View workout routines and exercises
+    - Register, Login and Logout*
-    - Log completed workouts and track progress over time
+    - User authentication with JSON Web Tokens (JWT)*

 Note: The app requires a MongoDB database to be running in order to work properly.

 ## Installation

 To install this application, you will need to have Node.js and MongoDB installed on your system.

+Once you have these installed, follow these steps:

 1. Clone the repository: `git clone https://github.com/arsy786/workout-mern-app.git`
 2. Install the dependencies: